Central England Cooperative Brand Research Case Study Vision One

 Action & Recommendations

-Following the research, CEC was able to refine and strengthen its brand purpose and values with confidence.
+Following the comprehensive segmentation research with clearly defined audiences, CEC was able to refine and strengthen its brand purpose and values with confidence.
 The preferred strapline, “Let’s co-operate”, was adopted and integrated into new marketing executions, ensuring the brand’s co-operative ethos was clearly and consistently communicated across touchpoints.